magento/magento2-functional-testing-framework/docs/custom-helpers.md

 </helper>
 ```

-### Notes About The XML
+### Notes about the XML

 1. Specify an argument value for every argument that matches our PHP implementation.
 This allows us to pass other test data to the Custom Helper.
-2. The `class` attribute matches the namespace we specified in the PHP file
+2. The `class` attribute matches the namespace specified in the PHP file.
-3. You can specify the method from the class via the `method` attribute
+3. Specify the method from the class via the `method` attribute.
-4. If the function has a return value, it will be assigned to the stepKey variable.
-In this case `$selectHeadingTextInTinyMCE` would hold the return value.
+4. If the function has a return value, it will be assigned to the `stepKey` variable.
+In this case, `$selectHeadingTextInTinyMCE` holds the return value.
 5. The types of argument values must match the PHP implementation's expected types.

-## Key Takeaways
+## Key takeaways

-Custom Helpers allow you to solve for complex use cases such as conditional logic, iteration, or complex WebDriver usage.
+Custom helpers allow you to solve complex use cases such as conditional logic, iteration, or complex WebDriver usage.

 With access to the WebDriver object, you have a lot of flexibility available to you.
 See the [Codeception WebDriver](https://github.com/Codeception/module-webdriver/blob/master/src/Codeception/Module/WebDriver.php) for technical details and functionality available for use.

-A Custom Helper is written in a PHP file and then referenced in test XML like other actions.
+A custom helper is written in a PHP file and then referenced in test XML, like other actions.

-Due to complexity, you should only use these as a last resort after trying to implement your test using built-in actions.
+You should only use these as a last resort after trying to implement your test using built-in actions.

 ## References